Azirella

 Decision Execution Rules engines, workflow Real-time specialized agents (<10ms)

-Decision Monitoring BI dashboards Calibrated confidence + quality scoring + drift triggers
+Decision Monitoring BI dashboards Calibrated likelihood + quality scoring + drift triggers

-Decision Governance Audit logs Statistical override tracking + causal inference
+Decision Governance Audit logs Causal AI - counterfactual override evaluation

 Supply Chain Domain Bolt-on or absent Native (35 AWS SC entities, 8 policy types)